BladeZhenLei/Conjecture/README.md

 <p/>
 <strong>Some Thoughts</strong>
 <br/>
 Calculating $p_5$ would already be exceedingly large, it is impossible to do so with conventional computer or algorithm.
-However, there are some primality tests which does not require calculation of the number itself.
-Still, it is obviously algebraically hard to prove the statement.
+However, there are some primality tests which do not require calculation of the number itself.
+Still, it is extremely hard to prove the statement algebraically.
 <p/>

 ### Prime Tower II (My Conjecture; disproved)